-Battery, sometimes referred to as “menacing” under Colorado law, is defined as inflicting or causing fear of immediate bodily injury through threats, whether verbal or physical.
-While the two terms are generally used in conjunction, the term assault refers to the actual infliction of injury, as opposed to threats or menacing actions.
+“Battery,” (sometimes referred to as “menacing” under Colorado law), is defined as “inflicting or causing fear of immediate bodily injury through threats, whether verbal or physical.”

-Whether the assault is first, second, or third degree will also depend on whether the harm inflicted was determined as “serious bodily injury” or “bodily injury”.
+Whether the assault is first-, second-, or third-degree will also depend on whether the harm inflicted was determined as “serious bodily injury” or “bodily injury”.
 The difference between the two can mean a completely different sentence length if convicted, and a different criminal record.
-Serious bodily injury is required for a first degree assault charge, and is defined as an injury that results in a serious risk of death, disfigurement, protracted loss, or impairment of any function of the body, whether organs or other parts.
-This includes broken bones, second and third degree burns, and fractures.
+Serious bodily injury is required for a first-degree assault charge and is defined as an injury that results in serious risk of death, disfigurement, protracted loss, or impairment of any function of the body, whether organs or other parts.
+This includes broken bones, second and third-degree burns, and fractures.

 Let’s take a look at the three degrees of assault in Colorado, and how each one is defined.

-First degree assault is considered to be the most serious in the state of Colorado, and is a felony.
-This type of charge is levelled against someone if they knowingly caused another person serious injury, disfigurement, or disability.
-This term also applies even if the serious harm was inflicted unintentionally – behavior that displays a complete lack of respect, consideration, or regard for another human life and results in serious bodily harm can also be placed under the first degree assault category.
-Known as aggravated assault, first degree assault charges can also be brought against someone if they knowingly used a weapon to harm or threaten a police officer, firefighter, paramedic, prison employee, or other protected personnel in the performance of their duties.
+First-degree assault is considered to be the most serious in the state of Colorado and is a felony.
+This type of charge is leveled against someone if they knowingly caused another person serious injury, disfigurement, or disability.
+This term also applies even if the serious harm was inflicted unintentionally – behavior that displays a complete lack of respect, consideration, or regard for another human life and results in serious bodily harm can also be placed under the first-degree assault category.
+Known as aggravated assault, first-degree assault charges can also be brought against someone if they knowingly used a weapon to harm or threaten a police officer, firefighter, paramedic, prison employee, or other protected personnel in the performance of their duties.